 Meniere’s disease affects the inner ear.
 It causes problems with balance and hearing.
-Treatment often involves medications and lifestyle changes.
+Treatment often involves medicines and lifestyle changes.
 But severe Meniere’s disease may not respond to these treatments.
-In this case, surgery may be recommended.
-If surgery is the best option for you, you will be told more about it.
+In this case, your doctor may recommend surgery.
+If surgery is the best option for you, your doctor will tell you more about it.
 This includes how to prepare and what to expect during and after the procedure.

 The following are procedures that might be done.
 Your doctor can discuss these and other options with you.